 The truth is you have to put your money where your priorities are.
 If one of your main priorities is to get out of debt and get real with your finances, then it’s important that you invest in programs that will help you.

 Reading together may sound like absolute torture.
 Maybe you don’t like reading, maybe your spouse doesn’t like reading or maybe the idea of curling up and reading to your spouse or them reading to you just weirds you out.
 I get it.
 However, Dave Ramsey has a ton of great reading material when it comes to creating financial peace.
 He is also the creator of Financial Peace University.
 Financial Peace University is a great course that takes you step by step through all of Dave Ramsey’s best debt payoff methods and budgeting tips.
-Basically a crash course to survive and thrive when it comes to money.
+Basically a crash course to survive and thrive when it comes to money taught by someone who started his financial journey with total bankruptcy.
+He gets it.
+He knows the money mistakes, because he has made them.
 Below is a Financial Peace University kit as well as some of Dave Ramsey’s top recommended books.
-He also has a great board game for kids to get them started with smart finances at a young age: Act Your Wage
+He even has a great board game for kids to get them started with smart finances at a young age: Act Your Wage

 Getting your finances in order is absolutely a must if you plan on sharing your life with someone.
 Sharing a life means sharing money and money struggles.
 Let’s face it, if you have a big problem to overcome, more often than not, two is better than one.
 They say working out is better with an accountability buddy.
 The same is true in your marriage when it comes to finances…or anything else for that matter.
 Help one another get back on track and stay there.